txemasv/mycharacters-apiserver/README.md

 ## Description
 **Spring/MongoDB Rest example**.
-Basic example to create an REST/ JSON App with Spring and MongoDb.
+Basic example to create an REST/ JSON API with Spring and MongoDb.